olup/notable/readme.md

 Notable is a **custom note-taking app designed specifically for BOOX e-ink devices.** It offers a clean, minimalist design, with a range of special features and optimizations to enhance the note-taking experience.

 *⚠️ This is alpha software with a couple of part time individuals pushing it further.
-We try to make it as stable as possible and to support a smooth update experience, but be prepared for the occasionnal bug and possible breaking changes.*
+We try to make it as stable as possible and to support a smooth update experience, but be prepared for the occasional bug and possible breaking changes.*

 ## Features
-* ⚡ **Fast Page Turn with Caching:** Notable leverages caching techniques to ensure smooth and swift page transitions, allowing you to navigate through your notes seamlessly. (next and previus pages are cached)
+* ⚡ **Fast Page Turn with Caching:** Notable leverages caching techniques to ensure smooth and swift page transitions, allowing you to navigate through your notes seamlessly. (next and previous pages are cached)
 * ↕️ **Infinite Vertical Scroll:** Enjoy a virtually endless canvas for your notes.
 Scroll vertically without limitations.
 * 📝 **Quick Pages:** Quickly create a new page using the Quick Pages feature.
 * 📒 **Notebooks:** Keep related notes together and easily switch between different noteboo︂︂ks based on your needs.